 Hitch-N-Post is located about 24 miles from the entrance to Bryce Canyon so it was absolutely perfect for us to be situated here.
-There are other campgrounds closer to Bryce Canyon but we couldn’t stay for a month and they were A LOT more expensive.
+There are other RV Parks near Bryce Canyon but we couldn’t stay for a month and they were A LOT more expensive.
 You can check them out here if you’re interested.
 Hitch N Post is located in Panguitch, the closest town to Bryce Canyon.

 The park isn’t very big, it has about 40 sites.
 You should have no problem getting your rig in because there are many entrance and exit points.
 As it sits right in town, we wondered about road noise, but we were a little back from the road and we never noticed any noise at all.

 The sites aren’t terribly large but we are a 38′ open range roamer and we fit fine.
 There is an area where the sites are back to back, so Randy basically puts the larger rigs through 2 sites so they can fit.
 Side by side it is a little tighter.
 This was in April so it wasn’t terribly busy just yet, we didn’t have a regular neighbor, we did have some people that stayed for a few days but no big deal.

 All RV sites are full hookups, and the entire place is gravel and very flat/ level.
 The park is kept in nice shape and the area is dragged pretty often to keep from getting any ruts in the driving areas.
 Each site has a picnic table, the tables are a tad old but they do fine.

 This isn’t a fancy park by any means but it is maintained well and at $500 for the month including electric, the price was definitely right.